WhereJuly/62-http-convenience-pack/readme.md

 ### Roadmap

-Potentially valuable use cases / functionality suggestions are welcome either in [Discussions](https://github.com/WhereJuly/62-http-convenience-pack/discussions) or as [pull requests](#contribution).

 Will appear here when available.

 ### Contributions

+Potentially valuable use cases / functionality suggestions are welcome either in [Discussions](https://github.com/WhereJuly/62-http-convenience-pack/discussions) or as [pull requests](#contribution).

-If there is contribution, I would receive it on `integration` branch for discussion and manual approval.
+If there is a Pull Request contribution, I would receive it on `integration` branch for discussion and manual merge.

 ### License